anniegray52/explore_manifold_hyp/README.md

 # Statistical exploration of the Manifold Hypothesis

-Code to reproduce figures from the paper: \href{Statistical exploration of the Manifold Hypothesis}{https://arxiv.org/pdf/2208.11665.pdf}
+Code to reproduce figures from the paper: 'Statistical exploration of the Manifold Hypothesis' - https://arxiv.org/pdf/2208.11665.pdf